-There are actually two types of credit utilization – for each individual credit card account you have open and for all of them combined.
-Each contributes to your credit score, but the latter is more important.
-You’ll want to keep your total utilization below 30%.
+It is also important to point out that there are actually two types of credit utilization.
+There is one for each individual credit card account you have open and one for all of them combined.
+Each contributes to your credit score, but the latter is more impactful.
+It’s important to keep your total utilization below 30%.

 1% - 9%: This is the ideal utilization.
 Using this amount of your credit will help your score improve fastest, assuming that you make all your payments on time and are otherwise responsible.

-0%: Believe it or not, 0% isn’t the best possible utilization.
+0%: Surprisingly, 0% isn’t the best possible utilization.
 Creditors like to see that you can handle making charges and paying them off without overspending.
-That said, 0% utilization is a lot better than high utilization, so it’s the way to go if you don’t trust yourself to spend within your means.
+But 0% utilization is a lot better than high utilization.
+It’s the way to go if you don’t trust yourself to spend within your means.

 10% - 29%: This is B-level credit utilization, if you’re using letter grades.
 The low end – 10% – is a B+, bordering on A-.
 The high end – 29% - is closer to a C. In short, your spending isn’t overly concerning at this level, but it’s not low, either.

 30% - 49%: Credit utilization in this range will get you a grade of “C” from WalletHub’s Credit Analysis tool.
 It’s not exactly praise-worthy, but it won’t hold you back too much, either.
-Still, the more accounts you have with credit utilization at 30% or above, the worse it is for your credit score.
+But the more accounts you have with credit utilization at 30%+, the worse it is for your credit score.

 90% - 99%: 90% credit utilization is a bad milestone for your credit score, as it means you’ve nearly maxed out at least one credit card account.
 And the more accounts in this boat, the further your credit score will sink.